-The challenge is for students to help their community reach Net Zero.
-Climate change is the biggest issue future generations face.
-And it’s widely believed that if we can achieve Net Zero carbon emissions – whereby the amount of carbon we put into the atmosphere is equivalent to the amount we take out – we stand a chance of slowing down its effects.
+Climate change is the biggest issue future generations face, and it’s widely believed that if we can achieve Net Zero carbon emissions – whereby the amount of carbon we put into the atmosphere is equivalent to the amount we take out – we stand a chance of slowing down its effects.

-The Net Zero Challenge is a way for students to understand what it means on a practical level to reach Net Zero.
-The changes that are required on a national and local scale.
-And the tough decisions policymakers have to make when choosing what measures to implement – and how.
+The Net Zero Challenge is a way for students to understand what it means on a practical level to help reach Net Zero, the changes that are required on a national and local level, and the tough decisions policymakers have to make when choosing what measures to implement – and how.

-It’s also an opportunity for students to engage in the issue.
-To do something practical and take social action within their own community.
+It’s also an opportunity for students to engage with the issue, do something practical, and take social action within their own community.